laitopez/laitopez.github.io/src/content/blog/ai-frustration-board.md

 title: AI Frustration Board
 description: 'wtf'
 pubDate: 'Apr 15 2025'
+updatedDate: 'Oct 2 2025'
 ---

 This is landing page for collecting many of my frustrations with ai.
 Welcome to my vibes board

 ---
+---

+I've seen [this](https://news.ycombinator.com/item?id=45331832) take in similar forms such as the slot machine-ification or doom scrolling of coding

+> In my mind, like TikTok or online dating, AI is just another product motion toward comfort maximizing over all things, as cognitive engagement is difficult and not always pleasant.
+In a nutshell, it is another instant gratification product from tech.

 ---

 Accurate [take](https://news.ycombinator.com/item?id=44428943) on "prompt strategies"